CareerCanvasPro/CareerCanvas.Api/README.md

 - Make sure the git repository is accessible to the server
 - Create a `.env` file in the service directory.
 - Install PM2 globally
+- Add proper `ecosystem.config.js` file to the service directory.
+- Make sure the service name is unique and set the `name` property in the `ecosystem.config.js` file.
+- Script will automatically find all `ecosystem.config.js` files in subdirectories of `./services/` and deploy them.
 - Run the following command to deploy the project with pm2

 ```shell